When Should We Introduce Safety Interventions During Pretraining?: Additional Discussion

 \section{Additional Discussion}

-One limitation of our experiments is that the introduction of safety pretraining interventions at different times during pretraining means that certain models have seen a larger number of tokens for synthetic contextualized data or refusal data.
-Thus, our results do not control the exact number of tokens from each pretraining mixture source.
-Finding an optimal ``ordering'' for a curriculum remains an interesting open question.

-We also note that the notion of safety that we focus on in this paper is rather general, taken from the taxonomy proposed by the MLCommons \citep{vidgen2024introducing}.
-This captures a wide variety of potential harms and undesirable behaviors.
+We note that the notion of safety that we focus on in this paper is fairly broad, encompassing general notions of toxicity and harms.
+This is taken from the taxonomy proposed by the MLCommons \citep{vidgen2024introducing}, captures a wide variety of potential harms and undesirable behaviors in different domains.
 Our method likely requires additional efforts to tackle safety for specific capabilities, such as bio-weapons and cybersecurity \citep{li2024wmdp} or reliability of agents in context-dependent scenarios \citep{andriushchenko2025agentharm, sam2025evaluating}.

 We also note that our results on the separability of safe vs unsafe content has greater implications for the monitoring of such models.
 These experiments contribute to a line of work that develops external monitoring to predict when undesirable generations will occur and steer towards safer outputs \citep{turner2023steering, zou2024improvingalignmentrobustnesscircuit}.
 This may even have implications for complementary alternative approaches that are adopted in black-box settings and use external models \citep{sharma2025constitutional, sam2025predicting}, which is an area for future study.